 - Supplementary material may be provided as an Appendix if necessary

-- Scientific Proposals will be independently reviewed by three referees not associated with any proposals.
+- Scientific Proposals will be independently reviewed by at least three referees (NZMSS Council members) not associated with any proposals.

-- The referees will not confer until they have ranked the Scientific Proposals.
+- The referees will not confer until they have assessed and ranked the Scientific Proposals independently.

 2013: Alix Laferriere, Ph.D.
 Candidate, Victoria University of Wellington - Unraveling the Biological Mechanism for Stunted Paua Stocks